KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 > 💡 **Warning:** If you do `use_mmap = false` then you can see the shared memory filling up even when there is no VRAM overflow - this is not scary.

-Memory overflow (speed down ) ❌
+Memory overflow (speed down ) ❌:

 <img width="450" height="434" alt="image" src="https://github.com/user-attachments/assets/f44905f2-b6b5-4e6b-b1eb-c922f643972c" />

-VRAM reached its maximum and then shared memory started to fill up.
+VRAM reached its maximum and then shared memory started to fill up → performance degradation.

 | Mode | Speed for Qwen3.6-35B-A3B-Q4_K_M in 16 Gb VRAM |
 |--------|--------|